szabgab/perlmaven.com/sites/en/pages/refactoring.md

 It is better to change them to something meaningful to make it easier to read and understand the code.

-The process of these changes is called <b>refactoring</b>.
+The process of these changes is called **refactoring**.
 In this series of articles we are going to see how to do that.

 ## Tasks